 Toddlers have very unique nutritional needs.
-They may be becoming more and more like a mini adult each day but that doesn’t mean that they require the same foods and nutrients as you do or as older children do.
-A toddler’s tummy is about 5 times smaller than an adults’ yet they require the same amount of iron as a 30 year old man does and they actually need 5 times more vitamin D per kilogram of body weight than an adult does.
+They may be becoming more and more like a mini adult each day.
+However, that doesn’t mean that they require the same foods and nutrients as you do or as older children do.
+A toddler’s tummy is about 5 times smaller than an adults’ yet they require the same amount of iron as a 30 year old man.
+They also need 5 times more vitamin D per kilogram of body weight than an adult does.

-When you think about these unique nutritional requirements it can appear overwhelming but here are 5 easy steps that you can take now to prepare your baby for all the growth and development that toddlerhood brings.
+When you think about these unique nutritional requirements it can appear overwhelming.
+But here are 5 easy steps that you can take now to prepare your baby for the growth and development that toddlerhood brings.

-- Toddlers need 3 main meals and 2-3 healthy snacks throughout the day to keep their energy up and to provide them with a steady stream of nutrients so work on getting them into this routine and including foods from each shelf of the food pyramid.
+- Toddlers need 3 main meals and 2-3 healthy snacks to keep their energy up and to provide them with a steady stream of nutrients.
+So work on getting them into this routine and including foods from each shelf of the food pyramid.

-- Once they reach a year old, their meals should be providing their main source of nourishment and milk will not play as important a role as it has up until this point.
+- Once they reach a year old, their meals should be providing their main source of nourishment.
+Milk will not play as important a role as it has up until this point.
 From a year on, they only need about 300ml of milk per day (Growing Up milk or cow’s milk) so prepare them for this in advance by gradually reducing down their milk intake over the months prior to their first birthday.
-Also by 12 months old, all drinks other than breastfeeds should be from a cup or beaker and not from a bottle.
+Also by 12 months old, all drinks other than breastfeeds should be from a cup/beaker and not a bottle.

 Almost 1 in 4 one year olds are not getting enough iron

 5. Iron is another essential nutrient during the toddler years.
-Iron supports normal brain development and as the brain develops the most in the first 3 years of life this is especially important during this time.
+Iron supports normal brain development.
+As the brain develops the most in the first 3 years of life this is especially important during this time.
 Research has also found that almost 1 in 4 one year olds are not getting enough iron.
 Iron is found in red meat, chicken, leafy green veg such as broccoli, fish and fortified milks.
 Work on including iron rich foods in your baby’s diet twice per day to make sure they are getting enough.
 You could also consider switching to a Growing Up milk at one year old.
-Growing up milks are nutritionally tailored for toddlers from one year on and they are fortified with key nutrients such as vitamin D and iron to help meet their needs as part of a healthy balanced diet.
+Growing up milks are nutritionally tailored for toddlers from one year on.
+They are fortified with key nutrients such as vitamin D and iron to help meet their needs as part of a healthy balanced diet.